Gem Profile- Morganite

 Judy Ellis's Gem Profile- Morganite - , General Education, , Morganite stone from Brazil, photo courtesy of Géry Parent.

-One of the most famous morganite specimens is "The Rose of Maine," found on October 7, 1989 at the Bennett Quarry in Buckfield, Maine, weighing just over 50 pounds, including its matrix!
-This piece was about 9 inches long and 12 inches across.
+Found October 7, 1989, at Bennett Quarry in Buckfield, Maine, it weighed over 50 pounds with matrix.
+About 9 inches long and 12 inches across.

 Judy Ellis's Gem Profile- Morganite - , General Education, , Kunzite found in Konar Valley, Afghanistan; photo credit to Didier Descouens